DIVYA-KUMARI12/DIVYA-KUMARI12/README.md

 👯 Looking to collaborate on: **Python-based ML/DL projects**
 🤔 Looking for help with: **Advanced Computer Vision techniques**
 💬 Ask me about:
-🎓 B.Tech in Electronics & Communication
+🎓 B.Tech in **Computer Science Engineering CGPA: 9.40**
 📊 I'm a passionate **Data Science Enthusiast**
 📫 Reach me at: **divyakumari84408@gmail.com**
 😄 Pronouns: She/Her
-⚡ Fun fact: I love tech but I’m also kind of lazy 😅
+⚡ Fun fact: I love tech, but I’m also kind of lazy 😅

 ---